ramvermilion/nextjs-stock-app/README.md

 ![image](https://github.com/ramvermilion/nextjs-stock-app/assets/82430197/0c1adfb8-1479-4320-a56c-e51d48905b0a)

 ##  Google side Customization
+To create a Google Sheets API, you'll need to follow these steps:

-1. Create a Google Sheet
+1. **Enable the Google Sheets API:**
-    - Create a Google Sheet and add the data you want to display on the site.
-The first row of the sheet should contain the column names.
-The column names should match the keys in the `index.js` file.
-2. Share the Google Sheet
+   - Go to the Google API Console (https://console.developers.google.com/).
+   - Create a new project or select an existing project.
+   - In the sidebar, click on "Library" and search for "Google Sheets API".
+   - Click on "Google Sheets API" in the search results.
+   - Click the "Enable" button to enable the API for your project.

+2. **Create Credentials:**
+   - In the API Console, go to "Credentials" in the sidebar.
+   - Click on "Create credentials" and select "Service account".
+   - Enter a name for your service account, choose a role (e.g., Project > Editor), and click "Continue".
+   - Click "Done" to create the service account.
-    - After creating the Google Sheet, you will need to share it with the service account that you will be using to access the data (next step).
+   - Click on the service account you just created and navigate to the "Keys" tab.
-3. Create a Service Account
-    - create a service account in the Google Cloud Console.
-This service account will be used to access the data in the Google Sheet.
-Make sure to grant the service account access to the Google Sheets API.
-4. Obtain credentials for your service account
-    - Create a service account key in the Google Cloud console and download the JSON file.
-This contains the credentials that will be used for above step 6.
+   - Click on "Add key" and choose "JSON" to download the JSON key file.
+This file contains your credentials.

+3. **Share Google Sheets with Service Account:**
+   - Open the Google Sheets file you want to access with the API.
+   - Share the file with the email address associated with the service account (found in the JSON key file).

+4. **Install Google APIs Client Library:**
+   - Install the Google APIs Client Library for your programming language (e.g., Node.js, Python, Java).
+You can find installation instructions and documentation on the Google Developers website.

-5. Add the credentials to your project
+5. **Use the Google Sheets API in your Code:**
-    - Add the credentials JSON file to your project and add the path to the file as an environment variable.
-The name of the environment variable should be `GOOGLE_APPLICATION_CREDENTIALS`.
-6. Obtain the Google Sheet ID
-    - The Google Sheet ID can be obtained from the URL of the Google Sheet.
-The ID is the string between `/d/` and `/edi
-7. Add the Google Sheet ID to your project
+   - Initialize the Google Sheets API client with your credentials.
-    - Add the Google Sheet ID as an environment variable.
-The name of the environment variable should be `GOOGLE_SHEET_ID`.
+   - Use the client to interact with Google Sheets, such as reading, writing, or updating data in sheets.

+Replace `'path/to/your/credentials.json'` with the path to your downloaded JSON key file, and `'your-spreadsheet-id'` with the ID of the Google Sheets document you want to access.

 ## 🚀 Deploy